Zinssmeister/rubybasics/README.md

 Welcome To Ruby Basics
 ======================

-This is a single ruby file (.rb) that simply demostrates how ruby handles classes and inheritance.
+This is a single ruby file (.rb) that simply demonstrates how ruby handles classes and inheritance.
 Think of it as a micro guide for software engineers that are familiar with OOP in other languages.

 **Bonus**: Arrays!
 See how ruby creates and loops over arrays.

 Running the Script